utshomax/postman-docs/src/pages/docs/integrations/available-integrations/ci-integrations/azure-devops-pipelines.md

 ## Creating a pipeline in Azure DevOps

-If you haven't already, create a pipeline in the repository you use for your API.
-To create a pipeline, you add an `azure-pipelines.yml` file to your repository.
+If you haven't already, create a repository in a version control system supported by Azure Pipelines.
+To create a pipeline, add a YAML file in your repository.
 You define your pipeline in this YAML file.
 To learn more, see [the Azure Pipelines documentation](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started/pipelines-get-started).

 ## Configuring an Azure DevOps Pipelines integration